mikinty/advice/incoming_college.md

 If you an ECE major, the category is a lot more broad, because you can focus more on anywhere of the hardware stack.
 But broadly

-* Analog: op amps, transistors, layout, fab
+* Analog: op amps, transistors, IC design, layout, fab
-* Digital: digital logic, FPGA
+* Digital: digital logic, FPGA programming, verification
-* Computer Architecture: RISC-V pipeline
+* Computer Architecture: RISC-V pipeline, instruction sets
 * Embedded: coding on bare metal
+  * You can buy a [Raspberry Pi](https://www.raspberrypi.com/), and then buy some random embedded devices and see if you can make them work

+Once you go above embedded you are entering OS land.
+Welcome to the CS major stack.

 Some essential skills you should have

-* How to read a data sheet
+* How to read a data sheet, and figure out how to use random electronic devices
 * How to debug a circuit
 * How to use a Raspberry Pi and Arduino
 * How to use a transistor in a circuit